Natural resource compliance reports and statistics

-The Compliance and Enforcement Branch Annual Reports provide insight into the array of tools and options Natural Resource Officers use to deal with alleged contraventions to B.C.’s natural resource laws.
+The Compliance and Enforcement Branch (CEB) Annual Reports provide insight into the array of tools and options Natural Resource Officers use to deal with alleged contraventions to British Columbia's (B.C.'s) natural resource laws.

 Compliance and enforcement in the natural resource sector

-Natural resource activities in British Columbia are regulated by a wide range of legislation.
-The Compliance and Enforcement (CEB) Annual Reports provide information on the compliance and enforcement activities conducted relating to the: Forest Act, Range Act, Wildfire Act, Forest and Range Practices Act, Land Act, Water Sustainability Act and the Heritage Conservation Act; including, all the regulations associated with those Acts.
+Natural resource activities in B.C. are regulated by a wide range of legislation.
+The Compliance and Enforcement (CEB) annual reports provide information on the compliance and enforcement activities conducted relating to the following Acts and their associated regulations:

 'Misuse' includes inappropriate or dangerous use of fire, water, timber, roads or any type of activity that could have a negative impact on publicly held (Crown) land.